jay-simformsolutions/easy_geofencing/README.md

 android.useAndroidX=true
 android.enableJetifier=true
 ```
-2. Make sure you set the `compileSdkVersion` in your "android/app/build.gradle" file to 30:
+2. Make sure you set the `compileSdkVersion` in your "android/app/build.gradle" file to 34 (for Android 14 compatibility):

 ```
 android {
-  compileSdkVersion 30
+  compileSdkVersion 34
+  targetSdkVersion 34

   ...
 }